FredKSchott/snowpack/README.md

 # 3. Run that file directly in the browser and see the magic!
 ✨ ~(‾▿‾~)(~‾▿‾)~ ✨

-# (Optional) If you are already using Babel to build your application, skip "Step 2" and use our plugin to rewrite your package imports automatically:
+# (Optional) If you already use Babel to build your application, skip "Step 2" and let our plugin rewrite your imports automatically:
 echo '{"plugins": [["@pika/web/assets/babel-plugin.js"]]}' > .babelrc

 # (Optional) Add a package.json "prepare" script to run @pika/web on every npm install: